GRE 2025: Check Exam Price, Registration, Mock Tests, and Prep Tips

-GRE 2025: Exam Dates, Registration, Syllabus, Score, and Sample Papers
+GRE 2025: Exam Cost, Registration, Mock Tests, and Prep Tips

-• Acceptance: GRE is accepted for MS and MBA courses in abroad countries like USA, Canada, UK and more.
+• Acceptance: GRE is accepted for MS and MBA courses in countries like the USA, Canada, the UK, and more.

-• Sections: GRE is divided in 3 sections.
-The total score is 340 for the quant and verbal section.
-The analytical writing score ranges on a 0 to 6 scale.
+• Sections: GRE is divided into 3 sections.
+The total score is 340 for the quant and verbal sections.
+The analytical writing score ranges from 0 to 6.

 • Validity: GRE test score validity is for 5 years from the date of the exam.

-• Retaking: You can retake GRE test 5 times a year, with a gap of 21 days in between.
+• Retaking: You can retake the GRE 5 times a year, with a gap of 21 days between 2 consecutive exams.

-• Cut Off: The top universities worldwide has a GRE cut off of 300 and above.
+• Cut-Off: The top universities worldwide have a GRE cut-off of 300 and above.

 Exam Name GRE